What is a Bifold Brochure?

 1. Take Advantage of The Rule of Thirds

 Rule of Thirds is widely known for its built-in "wow" effect to customers.
-This helps you take noticeable pictures that are pleasing to the eye.
-This style encourages you to choose which part of the photo to put the focus on.
-When you include images taken through this style, it's easier for you to attract viewers to look at your brochure.
+This helps you take attractive pictures that are pleasing to the eye.
+This style encourages you to choose which part of the photo to focus on.
+When you include images taken through this style, it's easier for you to attract viewers to look at your commercial brochure.

 2. Establish a Sense of Depth